craig552uk/craig552uk.github.com/_posts/2012-07-09-10-shell-commands-for-data.markdown

 the few that I find myself coming back to often.
 If you have your own favourites, please do drop a comment.

-Finally, a work on Awk.
+Finally, a word on Awk.
 I decided to omit it from this list, because, while I do use it often, Awk blurs the boundary between command a programming language.
 It is enormously powerful and well worth learning.
 But I felt it was a bit too advanced for this list.